isfopo/soundcheck/README.md

 **"Device not found"**

-- Use `soundcheck --help` to see available options
+- Use `soundcheck detect --help` to see available options
 - Verify the device name spelling

 **Blank screen on startup**